International Studies Latin America

 - Find and analyze news from Latin America found on the World Wide Web.

 Use of Email

-- Any emails that I sent to the class as a whole will be sent via Blackboard to your JU email address
+- Any emails that I send to the class as a whole will be sent via Blackboard to your JU email address.

 Your final grade in this course will be based on the following.
 Your midterm grade will be based on the course assignments done up to the date of the Midterm Examination.

 Participation: question & class contributions, 15%